Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 U-558 | Günther Krech

 HMS Broadwater - A thoroughly researched website about the history and fate of this ship, one of the escorts of the convoy.
-Unfortunately, the site can no longer be reached as linked, but I'm leaving it up for now, in case I can find it again.
+Unfortunately, the site can no longer be reached as linked, but I'm leaving it up for now, in case I can find it again, because it had so much information.
 The link used to go directly to the first page of the section describing the battle of SC 48.
-The subsequent pages went on to list the ships lost, their destination and cargoes, as well as the names of all the escort vessels and the attacking U-boats.
+The subsequent pages went on to list the ships lost, their destinations and cargoes, as well as the names of all the escort vessels and the attacking U-boats.
 It also had a description of the events surrounding the loss of the ship (2 survivors from Erviken had been rescued by Broadwater and were lost when she was torpedoed, though the Norwegian ship was referred to as Ericson).
 The website included a report on the rescue of survivors, along with several other interesting reports, and a list of names of those who died.

 Hyperwar - Robert Cressmans book "The Official Chronology of the U.S. Navy in World War II", linked directly to 1941.
 Entries for the dates Oct.
 14 through 18 have details on SC 48.